THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Along the waterfront are a lot of interesting businesses.
 In particular, there are several re-purposed shipping containers.
-They serve as an outdoor beer garden, a bike rental shop, a segway rental shop, and a kayak rental shop.
+They serve as an outdoor beer garden, a bike rental shop, a Segway rental shop, and a kayak rental shop.
 There are also small shacks along the way, with goods or food for sale.
-One in particular we stopped at was the Canadian Sea Turtle Network, where we learned that we should be on the lookout for leatherback turtles, who come up to Canada from the Caribbean to feed on jellyfish.
+One we stopped at was the Canadian Sea Turtle Network, where we learned that we should be on the lookout for leatherback turtles, who come up to Canada from the Caribbean to feed on jellyfish.
 There were also several tourism offices that we stopped in to poke around.

 Saturday morning, we got up and went to the Seaport Farmer’s Market, mostly to check it out.
 We had breakfast of German pastries there, and I bought some vegetables and chicken breast.

-At 1:30, we headed out to cheer and support at the Halifax Pride parade, which was a lot of fun, even though it was quite cold, windy, and misty.
-Afterwards, we rewarded ourselves with hot cocoa and then headed over to the Maritime Museum.
+Next, we stopped at the Maritime Museum.
 The museum showcased the naval history of Nova Scotia, and also had exhibits on treasure hunting, the Cunard family and company, the explosion of 1917, and the Titanic.
 We didn’t know much about the explosion, but, in short, in 1917 two ships collided in the Halifax Harbour.
 One ship was full of explosives, and shortly after the collision, the ship exploded.
 The blast was the largest man-made blast up until nuclear devices.
 Thousands of people died, and an entire section of Halifax (now the North End) was effectively flattened.
 The Titanic is tied to Halifax because of the rescue effort provided.
 Halifax was the closest port, so most of the ships that responded were Haligonian (that’s right – Haligonian).
 In fact, most of the bodies recovered from the Titanic are buried here.